2022 Detroit Lions season: Week 18: at Green Bay Packers

 To finish the season, in week 18, the Lions visited their divisional rival, the Green Bay Packers, in a rematch of week 9.
 The Packers opened the scoring in the first quarter via a 22-yard field goal by Mason Crosby.
 The Lions responded with a 37-yard field goal by Michael Badgley to tie the game.
 The Packers regained the lead via a 49-yard field goal by Crosby.
 The Packers extended their lead in the second quarter via a 48-yard field goal by Crosby.
 The Lions responded with a 33-yard field goal by Badgley as time expired in the half, which made the score 9–6 in favor of Green Bay at half-time.
 The Lions took their first lead of the game in the third quarter via a one-yard touchdown run from Jamaal Williams.
 The Packers responded with a 13-yard touchdown pass from Aaron Rodgers to Allen Lazard to regain the lead.
 The Lions scored the only points of the fourth quarter via a one-yard touchdown run from Williams, making the final score 20–16 in favor of Detroit.
 With the win, the Lions swept the Packers for the first time since 2018 and eliminated them from playoff contention.
-(The Lions had already been eliminated from the playoffs based on the Seattle Seahawks win earlier in the day.)
+(The Lions had already been eliminated from the playoffs due to the Seattle Seahawks win earlier in the day.)
 With two rushing touchdowns in the game, Williams set the Lions' single-season touchdown record with 17, surpassing the previous record of 16 set by Barry Sanders in 1991.
+This would be the last season the Lions failed to qualify for the playoffs until 2025.